KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GOID: OIr. _aire_ [k m, originally io m]
 GAUL: _Ario-manus, Ario-vistus_ [PN]
 PIE: \*h₂ery-o- "host" (?)
 (IEW: 24, 67)
-COGN: Skt. _aryá-_ "kind, hospitable"
+COGN: Skt. _aryá_- "kind, hospitable"
 ETYM: The k-stem of OIr. _aire_ is clearly secondary, as dat.pl. _airib_ is also attested.
 Therefore, the word was originally a yo-stem.
-A different etymology (e.g. in Meid 2005: 146) relates these Celtic words to PIE \*prh₃- "first" (Skt. _pūrvá-_ etc.), but this is less convincing because there are no traces of the laryngeal in the purported Celtic reflexes (\*prh₃yo- would have probably given PCelt. \*frāyo-).
-The old comparison with Skt. _aryá-_ (itself a derivative of _arí-_ "guest", cf. Mayrhofer, s.v.) still offers the most plausible etymology.
+A different etymology (e.g. in Meid 2005: 146) relates these Celtic words to PIE \*prh₃- "first" (Skt. _pūrvá_- etc.), but this is less convincing because there are no traces of the laryngeal in the purported Celtic reflexes (\*prh₃yo- would have probably given PCelt. \*frāyo-).
+The old comparison with Skt. _aryá_- (itself a derivative of _arí_- "guest", cf. Mayrhofer, s.v.) still offers the most plausible etymology.
 REF: [EDPC]

 ### <a id="aryo-2">\*ar-yo- "to plough" (v)</a>